tylerneylon/small_notes/newport_book/newport_book.md

  $\,$
 ]

-I recently enjoyed reading the book *So Good They Can't Ignore You* by Cal Newport, a thought-provoking book that argues in favor of a specific perspective on your big-picture career mindset.
+I recently enjoyed reading *So Good They Can't Ignore You* by Cal Newport, a thought-provoking book that argues in favor of a specific perspective on your big-picture career mindset.
-This post summarizes the book and provides some analysis of it.
+This post summarizes and provides some analysis of it.
 Since I like to
 be kind to authors, I also encourage you to
 [buy the book](https://www.amazon.com/So-Good-They-Cant-Ignore-You-audiobook/dp/B009CMO8JQ/)